Share or export your work

 The Export dialog will open with the Format set to Image.

 The initial settings export the entire view to an image.
-To select a specific visualization, set Selection to Single Item and then choose the visualization from the next dropdown list.
+For dashboards, you can export a specific visualization by setting Selection to Single Item and then choosing the visualization from the next dropdown list.

 2.3.
 Excel

-You can export your entire view or selected visualizations (including those in an embedded view) to the Microsoft Excel format (XLSX) by choosing the Excel share option.
-Each metric set will be exported to its own sheet in the exported file.
+You can export the all the view's data or data from selected visualizations (including those in embedded views) to the Microsoft Excel format (XLSX) by choosing the Excel share option.

-In the Export dialog, set Selection to Entire View to export all the data displayed in the entire dashboard, report, or other view.
-The All Visible option takes into account visualizations that can be shown and hidden while viewing.
-You can also change this to Selected Items and click to select one or more individual visualizations to export their data, using the Ctrl, ⌘, or Shift keys on your keyboard to select multiple.
+For some view types, the Export dialog has a Selection option you can change: the All Visible option takes into account visualizations that can be shown and hidden while viewing, or choose Selected Items and click to select one or more individual visualizations to export their data, using the Ctrl, ⌘, or Shift keys on your keyboard to select multiple.

 Under Settings, if you do not want to sort date and time columns in the exported Excel file and want to ensure the display format remains the same, clear the Sortable Dates checkbox.